nickoala/raspberry-pancake/README.md

 ```
 sudo apt-get update
 sudo apt-get dist-upgrade
-sudo apt-get install python3-pip gpac ncftp
+sudo apt-get install python3-pip git gpac ncftp
 sudo pip3 install picamera tornado
 ```

-`gpac` and `ncftp` are optional.
-I see no harm in including them.
+`git` is for downloading this project.

 `gpac` is for the command `MP4Box`, which converts h264 to mp4. `ncftp` is for the command `ncftpput`, which sends a file via FTP.
 Both may (or may not) be